satbq/musicMCT/README.md

 <!-- badges: end -->

-The “MCT” in musicMCT stands for **Modal Color Theory**, a theory of musical scale structure developed in Paul Sherrill, “Modal Color Theory,” *Journal of Music Theory* 69/1 (2025): 1-49.
+The “MCT” in musicMCT stands for **Modal Color Theory**, a theory of musical scale structure developed by Paul Sherrill, “Modal Color Theory,” *Journal of Music Theory* 69/1 (2025): 1-49.
 The goal of this package is to give musicians and music scholars computational tools that make it easier to work with this theory.
 In a nutshell, Modal Color